Products Data Loggers / Handhelds Data Logger

 Bluetooth SDI-12 Data Logger

 The GP-BTDL Bluetooth SDI-12 Data Logger is a wireless data logger that lets you retrieve data through your Android device.
 It is left on site to reliably collect data from your GroPoint soil sensors or other SDI-12 sensors, so you can access the data when convenient.
-The logger collects and stores up to 4 MB of environmental data such as soil moisture, temperature, EC and more.

-The free GP Reader app, available for Android devices, is used to check current conditions, download data and set the sampling interval from one minute to 12 hours.
-With the app open on your smartphone, simply press the button on the GP-BTDL Bluetooth SDI-12 Data Logger to wake it up and automatically establish a wireless connection, then tap Download to retrieve all logged data.
-You can also check the current battery level of the Bluetooth Data Logger.
+The free GP Reader app for Android devices is used to check current conditions, download data, and set the sampling interval from one minute to 12 hours.
+With the app open on your smartphone, simply press the button on the GP-BTDL to wake it up and automatically establish a wireless connection, then tap Download to retrieve all logged data.

-The GP-BTDL Bluetooth SDI-12 Data Logger connects to up to 10 SDI-12 sensors (with the 4-Port SDI-12 Expansion Bar) with 200 ft of cable as per SDI-12 specifications.
-For more information on sensor configurations, see our data logger user manual.
-Sensors must terminate in an M12 connector and the data logger works with most V1.3 SDI-12 sensors.
+The GP-BTDL connects to up to 10 SDI-12 sensors with the 4-Port SDI-12 Expansion Bar and supports cable lengths up to 200 ft as per SDI-12 specifications.
+Sensors must terminate in an M12 connector, and the data logger works with most V1.3 SDI-12 sensors.

 Features